jwalareddy/cs5293sp20-project1/README.md

 ## Assumptions made :
 I have assumed a specific list for genders and redacted the input text files, based on those specific genders only Also, I used the CommonRegex function for dates redaction and also formulated a regular expression that is also running.
+While running the tests, I have 9 passed test cases, each for testing the names and genders for a given input sample data.
+Also, I have one test case that is failed because of an assertion error in the test_dates.py function.
+I have attached the screenshot for the output that I obtained while running my Pytest.
+For genders function, only a specified number of terms are redacted every time.